grafana/tempo/docs/sources/tempo/metrics/_index.md

         interval: 30m0s
 ```

-For an on-prem backend, it may be improve query times to lower the concurrency,
+For an on-prem backend, you can improve query times by lowering the concurrency,
 while increasing the job size.

 ```yaml